 PLEASE CALL 719-657-3321 for "REAL TIME" CONDITION REPORTS.

 Many roads are not plowed free of snow during the winter and can become physically impassable due to ice and snow.
 Travel these roads with extra caution and be prepared for winter emergency conditions.
 Some roads may become groomed snowmobile trails during winter, and thus are closed to wheeled vehicles.
-In March, many roads are temporarily closed due to mud season and the need to protect soft road beds from rutting and erosion.
+In March and April, many roads are temporarily closed due to mud season and the need to protect soft road beds from rutting and erosion.